AdnanMuhib/CGPA-Caclculator-UET/README.md

 # CGPA-Caclculator-UET
 A Student Subjects Registration System and CGPA Calculator with facility of seeing registered Subjects and<br/> Detailed DMC View.
 Made on Java and Swing Library of Java for UI.
+## Documentation
+To know about the functionality of each member function use [Documentation](https://adnanmuhib.github.io/CGPA-Caclculator-UET/).

 ## Problem Statement (Assignment)
 Write a Java program in which you are required to implement the following design<br />